Part Time Courses

 Withdrawing from a course

 Students who wish to withdrawn from a course must notify the admissions office and complete a withdrawal form.
 Where Students fail to inform admissions of their withdrawal they will remain liable for any unpaid fees on their accounts.
+To withdraw from a course please click the button below.

 All courses at CIT will run subject to sufficient student numbers.
 Where a course cannot proceed, applicants will be contacted and advised on alternative study options.